GochoMugo/msu/docs/man/man3/msu.3.md

 Examples:

    > * `foobar.sh` - valid
-   * `foo-bar.sh` - valid
+   > * `foo-bar.sh` - valid
-   * `foo_bar.sh` - valid
+   > * `foo_bar.sh` - valid
-   * `foo.bar.sh` - *invalid*
+   > * `foo.bar.sh` - *invalid*

 DEPENDENCIES
 ------------

 If a module defines the `${DEPS}` variable, `msu` will check if the dependencies are installed.
 Note that `msu` will *not error* if one or more of the dependencies are missing, it will just give a **warning** to the user.
 This is by design!

 Example:

-    DEPS="git node npm"
+   > DEPS="git node npm"

 ALIASES
 -------

-msu loads aliases into the shell, if sourced during load process. msu exports its own aliases, for its internal library functions.
+msu loads aliases into the shell, if sourced in your .bashrc. msu exports its own aliases, for its internal library functions.
 These specific aliases are documented alongisde the functions.

 External modules can also add aliases by having an 'aliases.sh' file in the root of the module's directory.
 The aliases in the file are automatically loaded after the internal module ones.

 A top-most aliases file at `${MSU_EXTERNAL_LIB}/aliases.sh` can be used to override any other aliases as it is loaded last.

 A sample aliases file:

-    alias my-alias="msu run my-module.func"
+   > alias my-alias="msu run my-module.func"
-    alias another-alias="msu run my-module.another_func"
+   > alias another-alias="msu run my-module.another_func"

 *Conflicts* can happen when, say two modules both try to create an alias with the same name. `msu` has no way to detect this.
 The best way to avoid this is to use a short prefix in front of your aliases.

 For example:

-    alias pr.dance='msu run prior.module.dance'
+   > alias pr.dance='msu run prior.module.dance'

 RESOURCES
 ---------

 Source code: https://github.com/GochoMugo/msu

 Issue tracker: https://github.com/GochoMugo/msu/issues